-In June of 1947 Carter registered with the Manitoba Association of Architects.
+In June 1947 Carter registered with the Manitoba Association of Architects.
 That same year, only two years out of university, he joined with two fellow University of Manitoba graduates – Ernest Smith and Walter L. Katelnikoff – to form a partnership known as Smith Carter Katelnikoff.
-This firm (in its later years without Katelnikoff) would become one of the pre-eminent architectural offices in the city and, indeed, one of the largest practices in the country as a whole.
-The post-war years proved to be an auspicious time for the firm to begin, with pent up demand from the Depression, war and increasing population unleashing a wave of construction.
-Smith Carter Katelnikoff quickly made a name for themselves with such early projects as the 1948 renovation of their offices (on Portage Avenue East) followed by such academic works as Varennes School (22 Varennes Avenue, 1951), Ecole Marion (619 Des Meurons Rue, 1952) and Norwood Collegiate (188 St. Mary’s Road, 1955).
-Indeed, the demand was such that the trio added a fourth partner – the experienced E. Fitz Munn – in 1954.
-In 1959, with Munn and Katelnikoff having departed in, respectively, 1956 and 1958, Smith and Carter were joined by James E. Searle, another University of Manitoba architecture graduate.
+This firm (in its later years without Katelnikoff) would become one of the pre-eminent architectural offices in Winnipeg, and one of the largest practices in the country.
+The post-war years proved to be an auspicious time for the firm to begin, with pent-up demand from the Depression and war, and increasing population unleashing a wave of construction.
+Smith Carter Katelnikoff quickly made a name for itself with such early projects as the 1948 renovation of its offices (on Portage Avenue East) followed by such academic works as Varennes School (22 Varennes Avenue, 1951), Ecole Marion (619 Rue Des Meurons, 1952) and Norwood Collegiate (188 St. Mary’s Road, 1955).
+The demand was such that the trio added a fourth partner, the experienced E. Fitz Munn, in 1954.
+In 1959, with Munn and Katelnikoff having departed in 1956 and 1958, respectively, Smith and Carter were joined by James E. Searle, another University of Manitoba architecture graduate.

 Over his career Carter served for many years as a studio critic at the University of Manitoba Faculty of Architecture.
-Made a fellow of the Royal Architectural Institute of Canada in 1963 he served as president of the Manitoba Association of Architects (MAA) in 1966 and 1967.
+Made a fellow of the Royal Architectural Institute of Canada in 1963, he served as president of the Manitoba Association of Architects (MAA) in 1966 and 1967.
 Alongside his lifelong business partner Ernest Smith, Carter was awarded an honourary life membership to the MAA in 2000.
 Having worked as a student in the 1940s with Professor John A. Russell on sets for various drama and ballet productions, it was only natural for Carter to return to these interests as a professional, through his involvement with Rainbow Stage and as president of the Royal Winnipeg Ballet from 1961 to 1964.
-Carter likewise cared greatly for the improvement of health care spaces and architecture as a professional and citizen; during his final days at the Grace Hospital he delighted in telling the nurses their of his role in designing his own room.
-He was furthermore engaged in such organizations as the Winnipeg Flying Club, the Western Canada Aviation Museum (having been a founding member of this institution), the Historical and Scientific Society of Manitoba and the Zoological Society of Manitoba.
-In his retirement years Carter indulged his interest in flight through the building of model planes and through his help restoring the Western Canada Aviation Museum’s Tiger Moth heritage airplane.
-Carter passed away at the age of 91 in June of 2012.
+Carter likewise cared greatly for the improvement of health care spaces and architecture as a professional and citizen.
+During his final days at the Grace Hospital he delighted in telling the nurses there of his role in designing his own room.
+He was furthermore engaged in such organizations as the Winnipeg Flying Club, the Royal Aviation Museum of Western Canada (having been a founding member), the Historical and Scientific Society of Manitoba and the Zoological Society of Manitoba.
+In his retirement years Carter indulged his interest in flight through building model planes and helping to restore the aviation museum’s Tiger Moth heritage airplane.
+Carter passed away at the age of 91 in June 2012.